 Progressive multifocal leukoencephalopathy (PML)

 PML is a serious and life-threatening brain infection.
 Your chance of getting PML may be higher if you are treated with medicines that weaken your immune system, including BENLYSTA.
 PML can result in death or severe disability.
-If you notice any new or worsening medical problems such as those below, tell your healthcare provider right away: memory loss, trouble thinking, dizziness or loss of balance, difficulty talking or walking, or loss of vision.
+If you notice any new or worsening medical problems such as the following, tell your healthcare provider right away: memory loss, trouble thinking, dizziness or loss of balance, difficulty talking or walking, or loss of vision.

 What is BENLYSTA?